AutoMachine0/Auto-GNAS/autognas/search_algorithm/README.md

 ## Search algorithm user-defined specification

-- Users only need to define their own search algorithm according to the following template in the **user-defined area**, and then put the user-defined script into a file which the file name is the search algorithm name.
+- Users only need to define their own search algorithm according to the following template in the **user-defined area**, and then name the user-defined script **search_algorithm.py**.
+Next put the **search_algorithm.py** into a file which the file name is the search algorithm name for example graphpas.
 Finally, put the file into this path: **autognas/search_algorithm/**. the Auto-GNAS will automatically load it.

 - **Warning:don't modify other parts of the template to avoid automatic loading failure!**
 ```python